snarkhunter/oofcanvas/manual.md

    * Python, version 2.7.
 Not 3.x, yet.
    * Gtk3, version 3.22.0 or later.
    * PyGObject, version 3.26 or later.
-   * CairoMM, version 1.12 or later
+   * CairoMM, version 1.12 or later.
-   * Pango, version 1.40 or later
+   * Pango, version 1.40 or later.
-   * PangoCairo, version 1.40 or later
+   * PangoCairo, version 1.40 or later.
-   * ImageMagick, version 6.0 or later (optional)

-       OOFCanvas requires ImageMagick, and not GraphicsMagick.
+   * ImageMagick, version 6.0 or later.
+This is optional, but if provided it must be ImageMagick, not GraphicsMagick.

    We don't really know the minimum acceptable version numbers for the prerequisites.
 These are the ones that we've been able to use and test.
 It's quite possible that earlier versions will work as well.

+   * Macintosh:

-   On a Mac using MacPorts, it's sufficient to install the packages `py27-gobject3`, `gtk3`, `cairomm`, `imagemagick`, and `adwaita-icon-theme`, as well as their automatically installed dependencies.
+       On a Mac using MacPorts, it's sufficient to install the packages `py27-gobject3`, `gtk3`, `cairomm`, `imagemagick`, and
+       `adwaita-icon-theme`, as well as their automatically installed dependencies.
 (Type `sudo port install gtk3`, etc.)

        On a Mac, OOFCanvas can use either X11 or native Quartz graphics.
        Which one it uses depends on which version of Gtk3 and Cairo are installed.
 Other than that, OOFCanvas does not explicitly depend on the graphics back end.

        The default in MacPorts is to install the X11 variants of packages.
-   To use Quartz instead, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before installing anything.
+       To use Quartz instead, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before installing
+       anything.

+   * Linux:

-   On Ubuntu (and probably Debian), install `libmagick++-dev`, `libgtk-3-dev`, `libcairomm-1.0-dev`, `python-gi-dev`, `python-gi-cairo`, `g++`, `make`, and `bison`.
+       On Ubuntu (and probably Debian), install `libmagick++-dev`, `libgtk-3-dev`, `libcairomm-1.0-dev`, `python-gi-dev`,
+       `python-gi-cairo`, `g++`, `make`, and `bison`.

        On Ubuntu 20.04 or later, also install `python2` and `python2-dev`, and when building OOFCanvas (below) use `python2` instead of `python`.
 (The default Python in Ubuntu 20.04 is Python 3, but OOFCanvas requires Python 2 for now.)

    (This is not an endorsement of Apple, MacPorts, Ubuntu, Debian or any other commercial or open source entity.
 These are just the